 Or maybe I was on the treadmill “trying” (hoping?) to lose the baby weight?!
 Doesn’t matter because popsicles are a summer thing and as far as I am concerned it is still summer in London!

 I will have to admit that the temperature has gone down this past week but it is still warm *enough* to have a popsicle.
-That said, I personally could have popsicles all year long.
+I personally could have popsicles all year long.
 I love popsicles, they’re filled with childhood memories and having one is basically turning into a child allover again.
 I never know what to do when I get one out of the freezer.
 Wait for it to soften or take a bite ?
-Usually, I reluctantly wait, my teeth can't handle the cold temperature.!
+I usually reluctantly wait because my teeth can't handle the cold temperature!

 This recipe is easy peasy!
 It has 5 ingredients (yes only!) and basically consist in mixing all the ingredients together and pouring the mixture into popsicles molds.
 If you like frozen yoghurt, if you like orange blossom lemonade these popsicles are for you!
 They’re refreshing, lightly aromatic and tangy!
 Enjoy! xx